 What is Summit Carbon Solutions' protocol for addressing any inadvertent discoveries of human remains?

 Summit Carbon Solutions is committed to complying with all laws governing such inadvertent discoveries, including the Native American Graves Protection and Repatriation Act.
-Because most of the Project will cross private lands subject to state or county jurisdiction, specific state or county laws may vary.
+Because most of the project will cross private lands subject to state or county jurisdiction, specific state or county laws may vary.
 However, most states require an immediate halt in construction or other earth-disturbing activity to determine if an inadvertent discovery involves human rather than animal remains, and, if so, whether those human remains are of comparatively recent origin that necessitate additional investigation by local law enforcement.
 If the remains are determined to be historical or pre-historical, it is ordinarily the landowners’ decision under state law as to how remains are to be treated, regardless if they are determined to be Native American or non-Native American.
-Summit Carbon Solutions will prepare Unanticipated Discovery Plans for each state to be reviewed and approved by the State Historic Preservation Office (SHPO), which will outline the specific steps that will be taken in the event of an unanticipated discovery including human remains.
+Summit Carbon Solutions will adhere to all Unanticipated Discovery Plans approved by the five State Historic Preservation Officers in the project area.
+These plans will outline the specific steps that will be taken in the event of such unanticipated discoveries.